 The situation surrounding Covid 19 in India is exploding.

 The health, social, & economical impacts are unprecedented.
-Kindred Apparel has set up this link to collect non tax receipt-able funds to send onward to the team at Freeset.
+Kindred Apparel has set up this link to collect non tax receipt-able funds to send onward to the team at JOYYA (previously named Freeset).

 Kindred’s mandate for years has been that